cpsource/UFT/README.md

 ## Misc Musings

-What are the implications if we redefine c.
+What are the implications if we redefine c?
 [Click Here](https://t2m.io/7SAxanm)
 <br>
-What about 720 degree symetry.
+What about 720 degree symetry?
 [Click Here](https://t2m.io/RxdfOLQ)

 ---